Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Introduction

 \section{Introduction}

 In their 2009 paper \cite{doubrov2009local}, B. Doubrov and I. Zelenko provided a novel approach to the local equivalence problem for rank 2 distributions called the {\it symplectification procedure}.
 Given a smooth rank $2$ distribution on an $n$ dimensional manifold (henceforth called a $(2,n)$ distribution) $D$ with $n>5$ satisfying a generic condition called {\it maximality of class}\footnote{To be defined in section \ref{sectionSympD}}, the symplectification procedure yields a canonical absolute parallelism on a fiber bundle over the original manifold.
 Because $D$ can be recovered from this absolute parallelism, its structure functions form a complete system of local invariants for $D$.
+In a recent article \cite{day2025canonicalframes}, it was shown that any bracket generating rank 2 distribution with 5-dimensional cube\footnote{The \textit{cube} of $D$ is the third piece of its weak derived flag, which is defined in section \ref{sectionTanakaSymbol}} is of maximal class at a generic point, effectively removing this condition on $D$.

 The main advantage of this approach over the standard Tanaka theory \cite{Tanaka1970} is that it gives {\it a uniform construction of canonical absolute parallelism independent of the Tanaka symbol of the original distribution}; in contrast to the standard Tanaka approach, the symplectification procedure does not require one to classify all possible Tanaka symbols nor assume their constancy.

 One unusual aspect of the symplectification procedure is that, rather than directly applying Tanaka theory to construct a canonical absolute parallelism for the original distribution $D$, the method first constructs a new distribution called $\Symp(D)$ on a certain fiber bundle over the original manifold.
 The canonical absolute parallelism is then built for this new distribution.
 However, this modification does not alter the equivalence problem, since $D$ can be uniquely recovered from $\Symp(D)$.